 If you’re not all partied out from the previous night’s festivities, there’s plenty more fun to be had today.
 Sydney’s biggest New Year’s Day party is Field Day, held in The Domain, with big-name bands and DJs from around the world.
 You can also dance the day away at the Watsons Bay Boutique Hotel’s annual bash.

-Bondi Icebergs and Catalina Rose Bay host two of the most exclusive events – expect free-flowing champagne, minor celebrities and a hefty price tag.
-Or hop aboard the luxurious 42m Seadeck Sydney for a cruise around sunny Sydney Harbour with live entertainment and plenty of recovery cocktails.
+Icebergs Dining Room and Bar and Catalina Rose Bay host two of the most exclusive events – expect free-flowing champagne, minor celebrities and a hefty price tag.
+Or hop aboard a harbour cruise around sunny Sydney Harbour with live entertainment and plenty of recovery cocktails.

 Many of Sydney’s top attractions are open on New Year’s Day.
-Catch the ferry to Taronga Zoo to feed the giraffes, watch monkeys play and meet the new capybara.
+Catch the ferry to Taronga Zoo to feed the giraffes, watch monkeys play and meet the new litter of five African lion cubs.
 Kids can tackle the fun Wild Ropes course through the trees.
-For more animal adventures, Wild Life Sydney Zoo and Sea Life Sydney Aquarium are open too.
+For more animal adventures, Wild Life Sydney Zoo and SEA LIFE Sydney Aquariumare open too.